redhat-openstack/rdoinfo/README.md

 ### Updating the info

-Run `verify.py` script for basic sanity check on the `rdo.yml` info file before submitting changes through pull request, please.
+Run `verify.py` script for basic sanity check on the `rdo.yml` info file.
+Use `git-review` to propose a change.

 ### Usage